Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

 Unlike many other breeds that are very standardized, the German Shepherd dog (also called Alsatian or abbreviated "GSD"), despite standardization attempts, has quite a few variations.
-These are largely geographical and have to do with the breeding philosophies in the different locations that these dogs are bred.
+These are largely geographical and have to do with the breeding philosophies in the different locations where these dogs are bred.

 Coloration and Fur Type of the German Shepherd

 In the United States, most typical pure breed German Shepherd dogs are tan with a black saddle across their back.
 They may have black on their nose and snout and sometimes on their feet.
 They will usually have tufts around their neck that vary from tan to black.

 The ears are tipped in black, and the head may be black with brown around the eyes.
-Besides a little bit of black on the legs or feed, they should be mostly tan or caramel colored on their legs, with tails that are topped in black, with tan or brown along the bottom.
+Besides a little bit of black on the legs or feet, they should be mostly tan or caramel colored on their legs, with tails that are topped in black, with tan or brown along the bottom.

-Of course, this is not how every German Shepherd in the world looked.
-In fact, if you were to source a dog from Germany, where the breed standard varies greatly from the American standard, you may get a dog that has none of stereotypical German Shepherd dog colors.
+Of course, this is not how every German Shepherd in the world looks.
+In fact, if you were to source a dog from Germany, where the breed standard varies greatly from the American standard, you may get a dog that has none of the stereotypical German Shepherd dog colors.

 Some dogs, even those that are full-breed German Shepherd dogs, will be completely black or will be tan with very little black at all.
 Others will be a mix of gray, sable, black, and tan.

 Most of these dogs have soft, dense fur that is ideal for colder climates and working outdoors in harsh weather.
 However, some dogs may also have fluffier, denser fur, while others may have shorter, silkier fur, depending on their lineage.
 Dogs that are bred for showing will usually have sleek, flat-lying fur, while working dogs will often have shorter fur.

 German Shepherd Body Style